California Gov. Newsom orders bars closed in counties including Los Angeles, citing coronavirus

 CLICK HERE TO GET THE FOX NEWS APP

-As of Sunday, there have been some 206,000 cases of the novel coronavirus and nearly 5,900 deaths.
+As of Sunday, there have been some 206,000 total cases of the novel coronavirus and nearly 5,900 deaths.

-This is a developing story; check back for updates.
 Fox News' Mike Lundin contributed to this report.